samchopra2003/CA-Simulator/readme.md

 deal of information about the place of different organisms and species in the world as well as separate ecosystems.
 We can understand more about predator-prey relations, the food chain as well as biodiversity.
-Across generations, we can observe the variations in species fitness which can inform us about how different factors affect a species survivability and the extent to which the search space of different genomes has been explored.
+Across generations, we can observe the variations in species fitness which can inform us about how different factors affect a species' survivability and the extent to which the search space of different genomes has been explored.